Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit

 \subsection{Difficulty 3: Convergence-hardness}

-CMOPs with convergence-hardness hinder the convergence of CMOEAs towards the PFs.
-Usually, CMOEAs encounter more difficulty to approach the PFs.
-Because infeasible regions block the way of CMOEAs converging to the PFs.
-In other words, the generational distance (GD) metric \cite{van1998evolutionary}, which indicates the performance of convergence, is difficult to be minimized in the evolutionary process.
+CMOPs with convergence-hardness hinder the convergence of CMOEAs towards the $PFs$.
+Usually, CMOEAs encounter more difficulty in achieving the $PFs$ because infeasible regions block the way as they converge toward the $PFs$.
+In other words, the generational distance (GD) metric \citep{van1998evolutionary}, which indicates the convergence performance, is difficult to minimize in the evolutionary process.

-\subsection{Difficulty level of each primary difficulty type}
+\subsection{Difficulty Level of Each Primary Difficulty Type}

 A difficulty level of each primary difficulty type can be defined by a parameter in the parameterized constraint function corresponding to the primary difficulty type.
 Each parameter is normalized from 0 to 1.
-Three parameters, corresponding to the difficulty level of the three primary difficulty types respectively, form a triplet $(\eta,\zeta,\gamma)$ that exactly defines the nature of difficulty of a CMOP constructed by the three parameterized constraint functions.

-If each element of the triplet can only take value of either 0 or 1, then a simple combination of the three primary difficulty types will give rise to seven basic different difficulty types.
-This is analogous to a simple combination of three primary colors gives rise to seven basic colors.
-But if we allow the three parameters to take any value between 0 and 1, then we can literally get countless difficulty nature (analogous to countless colors in the color space).
-A difficulty nature here is then precisely depicted by a triplet $(\eta,\zeta,\gamma)$.
+Three parameters, corresponding to the difficulty levels of the three primary difficulty types, form a triplet $(\eta,\zeta,\gamma)$ that exactly defines the difficulty signature of a CMOP constructed by the three parameterized constraint functions.
+If we allow the three parameters to take any value between 0 and 1, then we can literally get countless varieties of difficulty (analogous to countless colors in the color space, as shown in Fig. \ref{Fig:primaryType}).
+A difficulty signature is then precisely depicted by a triplet $(\eta,\zeta,\gamma)$.

-\section{construction toolkit}
+\section{Construction Toolkit}

-As we know, constructing a CMOP is composed of constructing two major parts - objective functions and constraint functions.
-Li, \textit{et al.} \cite{li2014multiobjective} suggested a general framework for constructing objective functions.
+As we know, constructing a CMOP involves constructing two major parts --- objective functions and constraint functions. \cite{li2014multiobjective} suggested a general framework for constructing objective functions for benchmark problems.
 It is stated as follows: